18 Multiple Regression

 kable()

-Model 1 (including both predictors) performs better within the test sample on each of these four summaries.
-It has the smaller mean, median and maximum absolute prediction error, and the smaller root mean squared prediction error.
+Model 1 (including both predictors) performs better within the test sample on three of these four summaries.
+It has the smaller mean and maximum absolute prediction error, and the smaller root mean squared prediction error.
+Model 2 has the smaller median absolute prediction error (though the difference is quite small.)

 Here, we’ll demonstrate a Bayesian fit including each of our predictors, with a weakly informative prior, and using the training data.